threefoldtech/info_grid/src/threefold_token/buy_sell_tft/gettft.md

 - **BTC Wallet**: If you prefer to purchase TFT tokens using Bitcoin (BTC), make sure you have a BTC wallet of your own preference.
 This can be a hardware wallet, software wallet, or any other secure wallet that supports BTC transactions.
 You will need this wallet to send BTC from your personal wallet to GetTFT.com for the purchase.

 - **Mercuryo.io Account**: If you plan to buy TFT tokens using fiat currency (such as USD or EUR), you will need to create an account on [Mercuryo.io](https://mercuryo.io).
 Mercuryo.io is a fiat payment provider that allows you to purchase cryptocurrencies using traditional fiat currencies.
 This account will enable you to complete the fiat-to-TFT purchase process on GetTFT.com.
-See the complete mercuryio.io guide [here](https://help.mercuryo.io/en/collections/2396448-getting-started).
 ***
 ## Get Started